-Syrian journalist 'detained by Jordan, may be deported'
+Syrian journalist 'beaten and detained by Jordan, may be deported'

 Amman-based reporter Ibrahim Awwad was detained last Wednesday, Reporters Without Borders (RSF) said on Tuesday.